 Delaware public wastewater and drinking water utilities.

-Following the receipt of an application, the DNREC will coordinate as appropriate with DHSS to set up a meeting with the public wastewater and/or drinking water utility, to include the principal participants (including authorizing representative) and consultant engineers working with the utility.
-Scope of work for consultant engineers must be approved prior to entering into contract agreements (or task orders).
+Following the receipt of an application, DNREC will coordinate as appropriate with DHSS to set up a meeting with the public wastewater and/or drinking water utility, to include the principal participants (including authorizing representative) and consultant engineers working with the utility.
+The scope of work for consultant engineers must be approved prior to entering into contract agreements (or task orders).

 Related Topics: clean water, drinking water, finance, grants, infrastructure, water quality financing